Skip to main content

 Front view of Niagara Falls Ontario Plant

 The Post Consumer Brands plant in Niagara Falls, Ontario produces 43 million pounds of cereal each year, including Shredded Wheat cereal, Great Grains® cereal, Raisin Bran cereal and Bran Flakes cereal.
-Driven by a culture of continuous improvement, the plant’s 165+ employees work hard every day to practice safe and sustainable manufacturing.
+Driven by a culture of continuous improvement, the plant’s 165+ employees work hard every day to manufacture our products safely, while working to reduce the plant’s environmental footprint.

 What Is a Zero-Waste Landfill?